emqx/cloud-docs/en_US/shadow_service/invoke.md

    </tr>
    <tr>
       <td>shadow/${shadow_id}/reply</td>
-      <td>Topic for publishing.
+      <td>Topic for subscription.
 It's unique, for the device or the client subscribing messages from the service.</td>
    </tr>
 </table>

 In addition to the `payload`, the message should also define the `method` that tells the service how the message should be updated.

 <table>
    <tr>
       <th>Method</th>